pic

 Extrema (Maximum and Minimum)

-We conclude by presenting a method for finding extrema in a vector, along with their corresponding indices.
-The following examples illustrate how to find the maximum, with similar functions available for finding the minimum.
+We conclude by presenting a method for identifying both the indices and the values of extrema within a collection.
+The following examples are based on the maximum, with similar functions available for the minimum.

 x = [6, 6, 0, 5]